Prime-Holding/rx_bloc/examples/reminders/app_spec.md

   - Shows two buttons.
 The first one to login as anonymous user and the second one to login with a facebook account.
   - User can tap on one of the buttons.
-  - Tapping on the "Log in as anonymous" button loads the data for an anonymous user, without a user id.
+  - Tapping on the 'Log in as anonymous' button loads the data for an anonymous user, without a user id.
-  - Tapping on the "Log in with facebook" starts the facebook login process.
+  - Tapping on the 'Log in with facebook' starts the facebook login process.
   - After a users taps on either of the buttons a circular loading indicator is displayed, while the next page is loading with the data from the web.

 ### Login Page Loading